 - Digital Marketing Strategy and Planning

 This module will provide you with a detailed understanding of how to plan a digital marketing campaign.
-You will evaluate relevant academic frameworks and up-to-date industry sources will be used to plan a detailed campaign based on a 'live' brief
+You will evaluate relevant academic frameworks and up-to-date industry sources will be used to plan a detailed campaign.

 - Digital Marketing Campaign Management

-This module complements 'Digital Marketing Strategy and Planning' and allows you to work alongside your client and develop your 'live' project
+This module complements 'Digital Marketing Strategy and Planning' and allows you to assess a digital marketing campaign.

 - Research Methods for Digital Marketing